Symptoms of Bladder Cancer

 - Urgent urination

-Consult with a Doylestown Hospital Urologic Cancer Specialist
+Consult with a Doylestown Health Urologic Cancer Specialist

-The urologists at Doylestown Hospital are available for consultation with you or anyone in your family experiencing the symptoms of bladder cancer.
-Our cancer care team encourages anyone with high risk factors for bladder cancer, especially cigarette smoking, to find out your options for early detection and treatment.
+The urologists at Doylestown Health are available for consultation with you or anyone in your family experiencing the symptoms of bladder cancer.
+Our cancer care team encourages anyone with high risk factors for bladder cancer, especially cigarette smoking, to talk to your primary care provider about your screening options.
 Doylestown Hospital provides patients with the most advanced technologies and treatment options available in the Philadelphia region, including radical cystectomy, to treat and care for patients close to home.

-Learn more about the screening and diagnosis of bladder cancer at Doylestown Hospital
+Learn more about the screening and diagnosis of bladder cancer at Doylestown Health